 All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.
-Financial assets are classified, at initial recognition, as subsequently measured at amortised cost.
+The Group's financial assets are classified, at initial recognition, as subsequently measured at amortised cost.